Written by Christelle Pottinger

 Unfortunately, it seems that Sweden’s strategy to handle COVID-19 won’t lead to a faster return to economic growth.
 Patience, energy and a good plan are what you need to succeed.
 It is possible, but be prepared for a marathon rather than a sprint!

-I am a professional career coach based in Stockholm.
-I help French and English-speaking professionals build a career they love in Sweden.
-Find out more about my job search and career transition packages.
+Christelle Pottinger is a professional career coach based in Stockholm.
+She helps French and English-speaking professionals build a career they love in Sweden.